Characteristic time and length scales in melts of Kremer-Grest bead-spring polymers with wormlike bending stiffness: Methods

-We used an effective multiscale equilibration process\cite{SvaneborgEquilibration2016} which transfers melt states between three computationally different, but physically equivalent polymer models.
+For estimating the number of Kuhn segments between entanglements and the Kuhn time, we required highly entangled melts.
+To prepare such states, used an effective multiscale equilibration process\cite{SvaneborgEquilibration2016} which transfers melt states between three computationally different, but physically equivalent polymer models.
 We initially equilibrate a lattice melt where density fluctuations are removed using Monte Carlo simulated annealing.
 We choose the tube diameter as the lattice parameter, such that approximately $19$ entanglement segments occupy the same lattice site.
 The lattice melt state is then transferred to an auxiliary KG model, where WCA pair-forces are capped.
 The pair-forces are chosen such that local density fluctuations are further reduced compared to the lattice melts, while also partially allowing chains to move through each other.
 This auxiliary model produce Rouse dynamics, and we simulate the dynamics for sufficiently long to equilibrate the random walk chain structure beyond the lattice length scale.
 Finally we transfer the auxiliary model melt state to the KG force field, and equilibrate local bead packing.
 The three models were designed to reproduce identical large scale chain statistics, and the two MD models were designed to produce the same local chain statistics, which required using a renormalized bending stiffness in the auxiliary model.
+The first set of data we prepared using this approach comprises systems with fixed numbers of beads $N_b=10000$ and varying chain stiffness.
+The effective chain length, measured in numbers of entanglements per chain, varies between $Z(\kappa=-1)=85$ to $Z(\kappa=2.5)=570$.
+To check for finite length effects for the flexible melts with $-1<\kappa<0$, we generated additional melts with fixed number of entanglements $Z=200$ and varying number of beads.
+The total computational effort of preparing these entangled melts was about $12$ core years.
+As a quality check, we monitor (i) density fluctuations and (ii) the single chain statistics~\cite{auhl2003equilibration}.
+The melt structure factor, $S(q)$, is constant on all scales above the bead size, documenting the absense of all long-wave length density fluctuations as expected from a nearly incompressible system (data not shown).
+Fig. \ref{fig:msid} shows excellent agreement between the reduced mean-square internal distance, $\langle \left( {\bf R}_i - {\bf R}_{i+n} \right)^2 \rangle/n$ for brute force equilibrated melts of chains of medium length and for the highly entangled melts with $Z\geq 200$, which we have prepared by our multiscale equilibration process.